 Why Choose Natural Flea Treatment for Dogs?
 Why Not Medication or Topical Solutions?

 Personally, I’d love to just use the topical cream on my dogs and hope that the fleas won’t bite.
 And for many people, that works, as do powders, sprays, and specialized collars.
 But the problem with these products is pretty much the same as with medication for humans.

 In other words, many of these products turn out to be dangerous and even harmful to our canine friends.
 According to PETA, back in 2008, the EPA got over 44.000 different complaints about these products.
 Their pets (I’m talking dogs, cats, horses, and really any mammal) suffered from dangerous side-effects such as skin irritation, severe seizures, and even outright death.

 The EPA has since been trying its best to maintain a high quality of pesticide products, focusing on the safety of the animals.
 Sadly, these efforts are slow and don’t advance fast enough.
-Even new products, such as tablets which our dogs can chew, bear the risk of harming the pets.
+Even new products, such as tablets that our dogs can chew, bear the risk of harming the pets.
 That’s why I personally always try to use natural flea treatment for dogs.